Preferences

 How does the LWF fit into the above?
 Quite simply, as soon as you activate the LWF, all elements required for the rendering process (textures, shaders etc.) are converted so that the renderer sees them with the required linear gamma (=1).
 After rendering correctly this time - the renderer also produces images with a gamma of 1 internally as a result - the images must be converted again to a gamma value that matches the output device (usually the monitor with gamma 2.2).

-That, in a nutshell, is the whole "secret" of the LWF.
-If you would like to read up on the details of what has just been described, please refer to the freely available and highly recommended PDF "Be gamma correct!" by Martin Breidt (an Internet search for these terms will take you there).
-Don't worry about the fact that reference is made to another 3D program, the functionality is basically the same.
+In a nutshell, this is the whole "secret" of the LWF.
+If you would like to read more details about what has just been described, please refer to the highly recommended PDF "Be gamma correct!", which is freely available on the Internet by Martin Breidt (an Internet search for these terms will take you there).
+Don't worry if it refers to a different 3D program in places, the functionality is basically the same.

-You can find the settings in the linear workflows use the "sRGB" color space.
-This is approximately equivalent to the gamma = 2.2 mentioned above, i.e., if images are saved for gamma = 2.2, this is usually sRGB.
+You will find the color space "sRGB" in the settings of the lin. workflow.
+This is approximately the same as the gamma = 2.2 mentioned above, i.e. if images are saved for gamma = 2.2, this is usually sRGB.

 "Simple" Color Mangement